 An existing B.A.: Environmental Sciences Option would become a B.S.
 Environmental Sciences extended Major with minor alterations in core class content.
-Six existing Related Areas (Sub-Options) that were available for the B.A. would be simplified in the B.S. to four Options: Geology, Environmental Geochemistry, Sustainable Natural Resource Management, and Wetlands Management.
-Wetlands management would become a new Option; the other three already exist as Related Areas (Sub-Options) and have been modified slightly.
+Six existing Related Areas that were available for the B.A. would be simplified in the B.S. to four Options: Geology, Environmental Geochemistry, Sustainable Natural Resource Management, and Wetlands Management.
+Wetlands management would become a new Option; the other three already exist as Related Areas (suboptions) and have been modified slightly.
 Low-enrollment Related Areas in Applied Mathematical Science, Biology, and Wildlands Therapy would be dropped.

-An existing BA: Environmental Interpretation Option would be converted to a B.S.
+An existing BA: Environmental Interpretation Option will be converted to a B.S.
 Major in Environmental Interpretation with course content being slightly modified.
-Current Geological Naturalist, Biological Naturalist and Pre-Professional Conservation Officer Related Areas would be maintained as Options within the new degree structure.
+Current Geological Naturalist, Biological Naturalist and Pre-Professional Conservation Officer Related Areas will be maintained as Options within the new degree structure.

+Level II Request Form

-Level II Request Form Curriculum Proposals Detail
+Level II Request Form - Part 2

+Curriculum Proposals

+Curriculum Proposals - Part 2

+Detail

-September Item Number: 148-1603-R0910 Date of Meeting: 22-23, 2010 Institution: The University of Montana - Western CIP Code See Below B.S.
-Major in Environmental Science and B.S. .
-Major in Environmenta I Interpretation Program Title: (Part 2)
+Item Number: 148-1603-R0910 Date of Meeting: September 22-23, 2010 item Number.
+140-1003-100310 Date of Meeting.
+22-23, 2010 Institution: The University of Montana - Western CIP Code See Below Program Title: B.S.
+Major in Environmental Science and B.S.
+Major in Environmental Interpretation